maxtenton/llm-api-project/prompt.md

-using this job description(JD) evaluate the following CV and return the evaluation result in following json format:
+Using this job description(JD) evaluate the following CV and return the evaluation result in following json format:
 {
  "match_score": 0-100,
  "summary": "Īss apraksts, cik labi CV atbilst JD.",